 In recent years, a confluence of research has called attention to the importance of investments in early childhood, from home visiting programs that start during the prenatal period to high-quality preschool one or two years before kindergarten entry.
 A first line of research is from leading developmental theories in disparate disciplines, including psychology, neuroscience, and […]

-In 2014, the New Hampshire Children’s Health Foundation Board of Directors established the Sandi Van Scoyoc Legacy Award.
+Nomination deadline: February 21, 2020 In 2014, the New Hampshire Children’s Health Foundation Board of Directors established the Sandi Van Scoyoc Legacy Award.
 As our founding President, the award honors her commitment to improving the health of New Hampshire’s children.
-The award recognizes a New Hampshire not-for-profit organization, or an individual who works for a non-profit, that demonstrates exemplary and […]
+The award recognizes a New Hampshire not-for-profit organization, or an individual who works for a […]

 New Hampshire has made great strides in oral health since the release of the Surgeon General’s seminal report in 2000, Oral Health in America.
 That report served to catalyze a range of stakeholders in New Hampshire who recognized the importance of optimal oral health as part of overall health, and together, they developed the state’s […]